coordinature/coordinature.github.io/about.md

 2. Why do we do it?
 	- We are driven by the oportunity
-    Some of the largest issues in the world are caused by misinformation and miscommunication.
-Therefore it is now more than ever, time to define effective coordination.

 3. What got us here?
 Omotola and Elise Joined together after working on multiple projects together.